 - Adho-Mukha Shvanasana (Downward-Facing Dog Pose)

-- Bakasana stretches the muscles of the middle and lower back.
-It massages the spinal columns and stimulates a better flow of blood to the spine.
-Thus, it helps in keeping the spine healthy.
+- Massages the spinal and stimulates a better flow of blood to the spine.

-- This asana brings sensations of joy and happiness.
-It makes the body more active and increases overall confidence.
+- Makes the body more active and increases overall confidence.